pudly/schmopera-hugo/content/articles/the-sopranos-of-winnipeg.md

 related_companies = ["scene/companies/manitoba-opera.md"]
 related_people = ["scene/people/lida-szkwarek.md", "scene/people/tracy-dahl.md", "scene/people/andriana-chuchman.md", "scene/people/lara-ciekiewicz.md", "scene/people/andrea-lett.md"]
-short_description = "I'm going to write this as a live-blog, as one of the advantages of attending virtually is you can type as you listen, instead of having to remember all your thoughts from the concert!" slug = "the-sopranos-of-winnipeg" title = "The Sopranos of Winnipeg" youtube_url = ""
+short_description = "I'm going to write this as a live-blog, as one of the advantages of attending virtually is you can type as you listen, instead of having to remember all your thoughts from the concert!" slug = "an-embarrassment-of-riches-the-sopranos-of-winnipeg" title = "An embarrassment of riches: The Sopranos of Winnipeg" youtube_url = ""

 +++